adeliafebriani/Tijarah-Blockchain-Notes/Chapter 2/Public, Private & Consortium Blockchains.md

 2. Characteristics:
    * Multiple organizations manage the blockchain.
    * This approach allows for a higher level of governance, efficiency, and security compared to public blockchains.
-   * The consensus process is controlled by pre-selected nodes.
+   * Pre-selected nodes control the consensus process.
 4. Examples:
    * Energy Web Foundation
    * Quorum